Nesvilab/MSFragger/tutorial_setup_fragpipe.md

 <br>
 #### Install or update Java
 FragPipe and MSFragger both require a 64-bit Java to run.
-Download 64-bit Java [here](https://www.oracle.com/java/technologies/javase-jdk14-downloads.html) by selecting the **Windows x64 Installer**.
+Windows users can choose to download the `-jre-` version of FragPipe (see below) or install 64-bit Java [here](https://www.oracle.com/java/technologies/javase-jdk14-downloads.html) by selecting the **Windows x64 Installer**.
 Launch the installer and follow the prompts.
-(You may need to restart FragPipe after updating Java.)
+You may need to restart FragPipe after updating Java.

 <br>
 #### Install or update FragPipe